kwaldenphd/interactive-visualization-python/README.md

 259. With `px.choropleth_mapbox()`, each row of the dataframe is represented by a polygon.

-260. An sample choropleth map of the county unemployment data, using the base layer `carto-positron` which does not require an access token.
+260. A sample choropleth map of the county unemployment data, using the base layer `carto-positron` which does not require an access token.

 ```Python
 # import urllib